ElektraInitiative/PermaplanT/doc/guidelines/frontend-keyhandling.md

 # Frontend Keybindings

 This document gives guidelines on how to implement keybindings in the frontend.
-Our key handling solution is designed to address the following key constraints:

-- **Developer-friendly**: Developers should get an overview where which key binding is assigned.
-- **UX**: Collisions between shortcuts which trigger multiple actions at once should be avoided.

 ### Important notes for Konva Key handling